If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or business goals in doing so.

 If you can build a meaningful connection with your target audience, provide enough value that they’d be willing to sign up for your email updates, or make a purchase from you, then you’ll be in a much better position to sell your website one day.

 The good news?
 Starting a niche website is one of the best business ideas you can start while working full-time.
-In my online course, Starting a Business While Working, I’ll even teach you how to do it.

 With years of practice, I’ve learned how to build an engaged audience for my own website.
 I’ve applied what I’ve learned to building valuable content and creating meaningful relationships with the readers on CreativeLive and for several other clients.